SamZorSec/Open-Home-Automation/README.md

 An advanced example, using WiFiManager, mDNS and OTA, is available [here](/ha_mqtt_light_with_WiFiManager_mDNS_and_OTA).

 A school project based on Home Assistant, MQTT and NodeMCU modules is available [here](openhome) and the demo, [here](https://www.youtube.com/watch?v=Vh-vzFPCF2U).

-*If you like the content of this repo, please add a star!
-Thank you!*